 Why Should I Take CPR Recertification Class?

 Renewing your CPR certification is essential for many reasons.
+You should know how long does cpr certification last and the recertification process. to renew your CPR Certification.
 If you are a healthcare provider or medical professional, you may be required to renew your certification as part of a job requirement.
 Also, renewing the certificate will ensure that you respond immediately in cardiac emergencies and provide CPR correctly to increase the chances of survival for the victim.

 CPR skills that are not used will start to rust after about six months of the initial training.
 However, if you constantly renew the certificate, you will always know the latest American Heart Association guidelines and proper techniques to perform the lifesaving skill correctly.

 In addition, more research is being done that leads to discoveries for a more effective CPR procedure.
-CPR recertification class will ensure you know the correct and updated procedure for performing CPR in any emergency.
+The recertification for CPR will ensure you know the correct and updated procedure for performing CPR in any emergency.
 Maintaining your CPR Card is crucial to keeping your standing with the American Heart Association for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care.
 You can stay current on your training to give the best possible emergency CPR delivery when needed.